 in the first such execution for the Massachusetts Bay Colony.

 ► 1752 - Benjamin Franklin proved that lightning is electricity

 (traditional date, the exact date is unknown).

 ► 1844 - Charles Goodyear received a patent (#3,633) for vulcanization,

 a process to strengthen rubber.

-► 1846 - The Oregon Treaty established the 49th parallel
+► 1846 - The Oregon Treaty established the 49th parallel as

-Rocky Mountains to the Strait of Juan de Fuca.
+to the Strait of Juan de Fuca.

-► 1878 - Eadweard Muybridge took a series of photographs
+► 1878 - Eadweard Muybridge took a series of photographs to

-purpose of the shoot was to determine whether a galloping horse ever lifts all four
+shoot was to determine whether a galloping horse ever lifts all four

 feet completely off the ground during the gait, since the human eye

 could not break down the action.
 It is considered by many to be the

 ► 1896 (Earthquake & Tsunami) Meiji-Sanriku, Japan